Atanii/JAsteroids/README.md

 Clone of the famous classic in pure Java.

-I made this project last year as a learning project.
+I made this game last year as a learning project.
 I used technics like SAT (Separating Axes Theorem) and even–odd rule algorithm.

 ## More info about these methods:
 - https://en.wikipedia.org/wiki/Hyperplane_separation_theorem